-- Reprimands shall be administered by the supervising dean or Campus President and shall be for the purpose of stimulating corrective action on the part of the faculty member and preventing improper action in the future.
+- Faculty reprimands shall be administered by the supervising academic administrator and shall be for the purpose of stimulating corrective action on the part of the faculty member and preventing improper action in the future.
 Depending on the seriousness of the offense, reprimands may take the form of a verbal or written reprimand.
-If a written reprimand is administered, a copy shall be provided to the faculty member and a copy shall be submitted to the Human Resources records department for inclusion in the faculty member's personnel file. - A faculty member may be suspended with or without pay based upon a recommendation by the Campus President to the College President.
-The College President shall provide notice of the suspension to the District Board of Trustees and the faculty member shall be given the opportunity to present his or her version of the controversy at the next regularly scheduled meeting of the DBOT.
-Discipline that results in suspension without pay may be subject to arbitration provided that the non-renewal of annual contract or the awarding of continuing contract is not subject to arbitration. - Dismissal of a faculty member shall be by recommendation of the College President to the District Board of Trustees, provided that no such faculty member may be dismissed without an opportunity to be heard at a public hearing and provided further, that the charges must be based on misconduct in office, gross insubordination, willful neglect of duty, or conviction of any crime involving moral turpitude. - A faculty member shall have the right to have his or her union representative attend any meeting with a supervisor where disciplinary action may be taken.
-It is the responsibility of the faculty member to notify the union representative. - Pursuant to the provisions of Rule 6A-14.0411, FAC, when the College President recommends dismissal of a faculty member under continuing contract or returns a continuing contract faculty member to an annual contract, the College President shall notify the faculty member in writing of the recommendation.
-Within 21 days of receipt of the President's notice, the faculty member must file a petition with the DBOT if he or she elects one of the following: (1) public hearing consistent with the policies and procedures of the College; (2) an administrative hearing as set forth in State Board of Education Rule 6A-14.0411, FAC; or (3) the parties can mutually agree to an independent hearing procedure or other alternative dispute resolution process.
+If a written reprimand is administered, a copy shall be provided to the faculty member and a copy shall be submitted to the Human Resources records department for inclusion in the faculty member's personnel file. - A faculty member may be suspended with or without pay based upon a recommendation by the Provost/Vice President of Academic Affairs to the College President after consultation with the supervising academic administrator(s).
+The College President shall provide notice of the suspension to the District Board of Trustees (DBOT) and the faculty member shall be given the opportunity to present his or her version of the controversy at the next regularly scheduled meeting of the DBOT.
+Discipline that results in suspension without pay may be subject to arbitration provided that the non-renewal of annual contract or the awarding of continuing contract is not subject to arbitration. - Dismissal of a faculty member shall be by recommendation of the College President to the DBOT, provided that no such faculty member may be dismissed without an opportunity to be heard at a public hearing and provided further, that the charges must be based on misconduct in office, gross insubordination, willful neglect of duty, or conviction of any crime involving moral turpitude. - A faculty member shall have the right to have his or her union representative attend any meeting with a supervisor where disciplinary action may be taken.
+It is the responsibility of the faculty member to notify the union representative. - Pursuant to the provisions of Rule 6A-14.0411, Florida Administrative Code (FAC), when the College President recommends dismissal of a faculty member under continuing contract or returns a continuing contract faculty member to an annual contract, the College President shall notify the faculty member in writing of the recommendation.
+Within twenty-one (21) days of receipt of the President's notice, the faculty member must file a petition with the DBOT if he or she elects one of the following: (1) public hearing consistent with the policies and procedures of the College; (2) an administrative hearing as set forth in State Board of Education Rule 6A-14.0411, FAC; or (3) the parties can mutually agree to an independent hearing procedure or other alternative dispute resolution process.